diku-dk/futhark-book/language.rst

 We can now refer to the function ``sum_i32.sum``, which has type ``[]i32 -> i32``.
 The type is only abstract inside the definition of the parametric module.
-We can instantiate ``sum`` again with another module;
+We can instantiate ``sum`` again with another module, this time an anonymous module:
-this one anonymous

 ::